2021 Hyundai Kona Pros vs Cons

 The Kona is a smart buy when looking toward the future.
 It earns a higher-than-average score of three and a half stars from J.D.
 Power when it comes to reliability.
 The Kona also comes standard with Hyundai's impressive warranty.
 It gives drivers five years or 60,000 miles limited along with ten years or 100,000 miles for the powertrain.
 All of this peace of mind for a lower-than-average price.

-Reasons Not to Buy a 2021 Hyundai Kona – The Cons
+Reasons You May Not Like the 2021 Hyundai Kona – The Cons

 1. Low Cargo Space